Rali0s/MONARCH/README.md

 # MONARCH

-Interactive CLI educational manual for the Lockheed Martin Cyber Kill Chain using the Cement framework.
+Interactive CLI educational manual for the Lockheed Martin Cyber Kill Chain using the Cement framework, plus an embedded Markdown browser for the ethical-hacking docs pulled into `ops_docs/`.

 ## Setup